Kurento/kurento/source/tutorials/node/tutorial-3-one2many.rst

 This is a web application, and therefore it follows a client-server architecture.
 At the client-side, the logic is implemented in **JavaScript**.
-At the server-side we use the **Kurento JavaScript Client** in order to reach the **Kurento Server**.
+At the server-side we use the **Kurento JavaScript Client** in order to reach the **Kurento Media Server**.
 All in all, the high level architecture of this demo is three-tier.
 To communicate these entities two WebSockets are used.
 The first is created between the client browser and a Node.js application server to transport signaling messages.
 The second is used to communicate the Kurento JavaScript Client executing at Node.js and the Kurento Media Server.
 This communication is implemented by the **Kurento Protocol**.
 For further